The Centurion Running Ultramarathon Team

 Past Races/ Results:

-I've been running for seven years.
+I've been running for eight years.
 I've generally been going longer and longer always looking for a nice mix of physical challenge, incredible experience and the beauty of the outdoors.
-I'm not too quick but love it when the going gets really tough!

 Finisher Trans-Europe footrace 2012.
 4175km across Europe in 64 days